GreenleafLab/MPAL-Single-Cell-2019/README.md

 **For current up to date scATAC-seq analysis https://github.com/GreenleafLab/ArchR**

-**scATAC_01** - Script for reading in 10x scATAC-seq fragments identify cells using number of fragments and TSS enrichment scores and saving fitlered fragments.
+**scATAC_01** - Script for reading in 10x scATAC-seq fragments identify cells using number of fragments and TSS enrichment scores and saving filtered fragments.

 **scATAC_02** - Script for pre-clustering using large windows genome-wide and then calling peaks on putative clusters and create a master peak set